Mo-101/flameborn-genesis/README.md

 # 🌍 Flameborn Token (FLB)

 **"Life is Simple.
-Only Decide."** — Flameborn’s guiding motto
+Only Decide."** — Flameborn's guiding motto
-A decentralized humanitarian initiative to eliminate disease outbreaks in Africa through trustless, transparent, and direct funding.
+A decentralized humanitarian initiative to eliminate disease outbreaks in Africa through trustless, transparent, and direct funding with African sovereignty at its core.

 ---

 ## 🔥 Overview

 **Flameborn** is a blockchain-based system that delivers fast, traceable, and community-driven financial support to real health actors in crisis zones.
-Powered by the **FLB token (BEP-20)** on Binance Smart Chain, the platform automates funding and accountability using smart contracts and decentralized governance.
+Powered by the **FLB token** on the **Celo blockchain**, the platform automates funding and accountability using smart contracts and decentralized governance while enforcing African identity verification.

 - Direct donor-to-HealthActor (Hospital or Mobile Clinic) funding with no intermediaries
 - Smart-contract-verified health actor registry